CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 `parentCounts` is an array of integers of length `instancesLength`.
 Each value specifies the number of parents that instance has.
 If ommitted, `parentCounts` is implicity an array of length `instancesLength` where all values are 1.

 `parentIds` is an array of integers whose length equals the sum of the values in `parentCounts`.
-Parent ids are placed sequentially by instance; i.e. instance 0's parent ids are followed by instance 1's parent ids.
+Parent ids are placed sequentially by instance - instance 0's parent ids are followed by instance 1's parent ids.
 Each value specifies the instance's parent as an index into the `classIds` array.

 Cylical hierarchies are not allowed.
 When an instance's `parentId` points to itself, then it has no parent.
 When `parentIds` is omitted the instances do not have parents.